Rules have a clear connection to agency’s mission and core values

 - Staff includes one or more people with chemical dependency expertise to provide support to residents in recovery; get residents and the program connected to resources, and to provide consultation to other staff.

-Clear, respectful, trauma-sensitive communications with residents
+Clear, respectful, trauma-sensitive communication with residents

 - All the written material given to residents, including rules/guidelines invites cooperation, collaboration and mutual accountability in tone and wording.